Bedroom count

 Quick answers to common questions about the Hitchcock rental market.

-Average rent prices in Hitchcock have increased by 14% over the last month and have increased by 23% since last year.
+Average rent prices in Hitchcock have remained the same over the last month and have decreased by 19% since last year.

-To comfortably afford rent in Hitchcock, you'd need to earn approximately $54,000/year, based on spending no more than 30% of your income on rent.
+To comfortably afford rent in Hitchcock, you'd need to earn approximately $44,000/year, based on spending no more than 30% of your income on rent.

 Hitchcock offers excellent options for pet owners, with 67% of rental listings welcoming pets.
 This makes the city particularly accommodating for renters with animals, as pet-friendly policies are the most common amenity across available apartments.